 San Diego has always been known for its cliffside homes, perpetually sundrenched patios and relaxing beach lifestyle.
 The weather is constantly beautiful and the people are laidback, making this city the perfect getaway in all seasons.

 If you spend one day roaming San Diego’s coffee scene, you’ll quickly discover all of these shops are one-of-a-kind.
 San Diego’s coffee shop owners have crafted friendly hubs locally known for being experimental, innovative, and, quite frankly, beautiful.
 Most shops take pride in not just creating another chain to roll through, but a space that connects visitors to the community, city and region.
-And who wouldn’t want to enjoy a coffee that reflects all Southern California has to offer?
+Although you can easily make a coffee from the comfort of your own home, and there are many Alternative Ways to make coffee at that, who wouldn’t want to enjoy a coffee that reflects all Southern California has to offer?

 From the heart of Downtown San Diego to the beachside Mission Beach, here are four cozy coffee corners you don’t want to miss on your next visit.